ImHarshil/Birthday/README.md

-# BirthdayThis prject is made for personel use
+# BirthdayThis project is made for personel use